rewe-digital-incubator/composer/readme.md

 The underlying [OkHttp Client](http://square.github.io/okhttp/) can be configured with global timeouts.
 The `http.client.connectTimeout, readTimeout, writeTimeout` settings are not sufficient for scenarious where each routing target has different requirements regarding response time.

 Hence, an optional `ttl` parameter can be configured for routes.
-This config setting applies an individual read timeout in milliseconds (ms) to the route.
+The config `ttl` setting applies an individual read timeout in milliseconds (ms) to the route.

 *Example:*
 ```
 { path: "/", method: "GET", type: "PROXY", ttl: 2000, target: "https://www.rewe-digital.com/" }
 ```

-The same requirements is valid for included services, therefore the template service can add an optional `ttl` attribute to the `ìnclude`tag.
+The same requirement is valid for included services, therefore the template service can add an optional `ttl` attribute to the `ìnclude`tag.

 *Example*
 ```